jsreport/website/views/learn/docs/authentication.md

 },
 ```

-You can change admin username or password and you will also need to change `cookieSession.cookie.domain` to your domain host or ip address.
+You can change admin username or password as you want.

 ##API
 You need to add header to every request when is this extension enabled.